-Stage 2 will be heard by a committee of independent, co-opted governors.
+Then, Stage 2 will be heard by a committee of independent, co-opted governors appointed by the Clerk or the Oxford Diocese

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
 Where appropriate, it will include details of actions Frieth C.E.C.
 School will take to resolve the complaint.